hashicorp/hcl-lang/README.md

 ## Current Status

-This project is in use by the Terraform Language Server and it is designed to be used by any HCL2 language server, but it's stil in early stage of development.
+This project is in use by the Terraform Language Server and it is designed to be used by any HCL2 language server, but it's still in early stage of development.

 For that reason the API is **not considered stable yet** and should not be relied upon.